worktheclock/replit.github.io/repls/packages.md

 ### Guessing Failures

 When you add a package by importing, we attempt to guess what package you want based on the modules you are importing.
-In most languages this is a direct correspondence, but in Python sometimes we can get it wrong.
+In most languages, this is a direct correspondence.
+However, in Python we can sometimes get it wrong.
 You can directly request a package by specifying the package directly on the import line.

 ```python
 import twitter #upm package(python-twitter)